-1. Assemble your team
+1. Assemble a team of pros

-“Working with a really experienced Realtor makes a huge difference,” says William Fastow, an associate broker with TTR Sotheby’s International Realty in Washington, D.C.
+“Working with a really experienced Realtor makes a huge difference,” says William Fastow, a broker with TTR Sotheby’s International Realty in Washington, D.C.
 “There are a lot of moving pieces, so you want to work with someone who has a proven track record in your market and experience across both buying and selling.”

 2. Consider your financial position

-3. Factor in the market
+3. Analyze the market

-In this scenario, it could take longer to sell your home, so you may want to wait on making an offer on your next place until you’ve gone under contract with a solid buyer.
-Another bonus during a buyer’s market is you often have the upper hand to include a contingency that voids the deal if the sale of your current home doesn’t go through.
-This can give you more peace of mind.
+On the other hand, when inventory is high and demand is low, that’s a buyer’s market.
+When buyers are in the driver’s seat, it could take much longer to sell your home.
+In a buyer’s market, you may want to hold off on making an offer on your next place until you’ve gone into contract with a solid buyer for your current home.
+You may also want to include a contingency that voids the deal if the sale of your current home doesn’t go through, for peace of mind.